 What it does

-High populations of planthoppers cause leaves to initially turn orange-yellow before becoming brown and drying.
+High population of planthoppers cause leaves to initially turn orange-yellow before becoming brown and drying.
 This condition, called hopperburn, kills the plant.
 Brown planthoppers can also transmit ragged stunt and grassy stunt diseases.
 Neither disease can be cured.

 Why and where it occurs